-Grants of up to $20,000 per year to Pennsylvania IHEs, nonprofit organizations, for-profits, agencies, and other qualified entities for programs to mitigate irresponsible consumption of alcoholic beverages.
-Funding is intended to support the development of innovative strategies that discourage underage and dangerous drinking and promote responsible alcohol consumption by those of legal drinking age.
+Grants of up to $20,000 per year to Pennsylvania IHEs, nonprofit and for-profit organizations, agencies, and other qualified entities for programs to mitigate irresponsible consumption of alcoholic beverages.
+Funding is intended to support the development of innovative strategies that discourage underage and dangerous drinking and promote responsible alcohol consumption by those of the legal drinking age.

 Grant-funded initiatives have included increased police patrols, social norms campaigns, "Parents Who Host, Lose the Most" campaigns, college alcohol assessment surveys, online alcohol education programs, peer training, and more.